ssbc/bendy-butt-spec/README.md

  - Must be in the format specified above
  - The previous field must be correct
  - The signature field must be valid
- - The [SSB binary field encodings] format for `author` and `previous` must stay the same, there is no upgradeability in the middle of a feed
+ - The [SSB-BFE] format for `author` and `previous` must stay the same, there is no upgradeability in the middle of a feed
  - The maximum size of a message in bytes must not exceed 8192 bytes.

 Content must conform to the following rules:
  - a type field with a string value of only the following values
    possible: 'metafeed/add', 'metafeed/update, 'metafeed/tombstone'
- - a subfeed field with a [SSB binary field encodings] encoded feed id
+ - a subfeed field with a [SSB-BFE] encoded feed id
- - a metafeed field with a [SSB binary field encodings] encoded feed id
+ - a metafeed field with a [SSB-BFE] encoded feed id
  - a nonce field with a 32 bit random integer value
  - the content signature must be correct